Why do we need a Community Health Society on Salt Spring?

 We can do it!

 Salt Spring is an energetic unincorporated community with a can-do attitude.
 Over the years, islanders have built and maintained the Lady Minto Hospital, 3 Fire Halls, a Farmers’ Institute, a recycling centre, 4 community halls, 3 elementary schools, 1 middle school and a new modern high school, a community centre, a youth centre, an arts centre, a public pool, and have replaced an old library with a state of the art library.
 But, in the last few years, the fragmentation of health services has begun to show as the needs change.
-Salt Spring needs a Community Health Centre for non- emergency care, additional GPs, Nurse Practitioners, and support staff working in a team setting.
+Salt Spring needs a Community Health Centre for non- emergency care, additional primary care providers and mental health professionals, and support staff working in a team setting.

 We have been losing doctors through attrition and retirement while the number of patients seeking a GP has increased substantially.
 Approx. 300 patients a week have been estimated to be using the Lady Minto Hospital ER for primary and non-emergency urgent care.
 Patients can wait a long time to renew a prescription because their GP is gone or they don’t have one.
 As a temporary solution, sick patients, sometimes with a caregiver, travel with a TAPS Travel Assistance voucher provided and funded by the Ministry of Health to off-island GPs, surgeries and specialists.
 It is hard on patients.